wmcbrine/wmcbrine.github.io/tivo/index.md

 incompletely) documented][remdoc], I developed this program based on discoveries by TCF user Omikron (see the thread, below).

-*NOTE:* Apple broke all Tkinter apps with the upgrade to macOS 11.1, but the apps are working again in macOS 11.2.
-In the meantime, I prepared version 0.32b (below), which _is_ compatible with macOS 11.1; but the App Store still has 0.31.

 * [Download version 0.32][remote]
 * [macOS app]
 * [Demo video]